When is Fruit Winter Festival 2019 taking place?

 Is there anything I may need that Chiang Mai cannot provide me with?

-No, you can buy anything you need there (with the exception of specialty items you may need for your unique life, such as a specific medication).
+Nothing comes to mind.
+We have found that we can buy basically anything we need here.
+We encourage you to be aware of any specialty items you may need for your unique life, such as a specific medication.

 What’s the weather going to be like?